sproat17/sproat17.github.io/README.md

 ### Weather

 The amount of days that weather button displays are exteneded to show the entire week of weather.
-The heading text was removed as the were redundat and can be easily understood with the obstruction in final implemtaion.
+The heading text was removed as they were redundat and can be easily understood without the clutter.

 ![weahter](https://user-images.githubusercontent.com/82000483/201829524-95bc1c20-0443-4165-aa29-946ceaa1c45d.png)